NasKar2/freenas-backup-wordpress/README.md

 JAIL_NAME="wordpress personal"
 ```

-#### 6. *'I have 2 wordpress installs one at `/mnt/v1/apps/wordpress/files` and another at `/mnt/v1/apps/wordpress/Site1/files`'*
+#### 6. *'I have 2 wordpress installs at different root directories'*

+One at `/mnt/v1/apps/wordpress/files` and another at `/mnt/v1/apps/wordpress/Site1/files`.

 The JAIL names are wordpress and Site 1 respectively.

-The root directories are '/mnt/v1/apps' and '/mnt/v1/apps/wordpress'.
+The root directories are '/mnt/v1/apps' and '/mnt/v1/apps/wordpress' respectively.

-You have to pick one or the other.
+You have to pick one or the other because the root directories are different.
 Will pick the 2nd one.
 ```
 JAIL_NAME="Site1"
 APPS_PATH="apps/wordpress"